FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 own resource usage.
 We will be running the database cluster on the worker nodes, and `pgbench` on the controller node.

+== Apache Kafka Performance
 #import "@preview/big-todo:0.2.0": todo
 #todo[Add Kafka measurement planning]

+Apache Kafka stands as a distributed streaming platform renowned for constructing real-time data pipelines and streaming applications.
+Characterized by horizontal scalability and fault tolerance, Kafka is particularly well-suited for cloud environments.
+Widely adopted in production by numerous companies, Kafka is favored for its low latency and high throughput.

+At a broad level, Kafka necessitates similar resources to PostgreSQL.
+However, its distinct emphasis on low latency sets it apart from PostgreSQL in terms of operational priorities.

+=== Benchmarking Kafka
+Given Kafka's predominant use in diverse production environments, each use case entails unique configurations, rendering the creation of a generic benchmarking tool challenging.
+Unlike PostgreSQL, which has a tool like pgbench, Kafka lacks a comparable standardized benchmarking tool.
+Consequently, a custom tool, named `kafka-benchmark`, was developed for this purpose.
+Initially, the plan was to implement a Python script for producing and consuming Kafka messages.
+However, the performance of this script would have proven unsatisfactory, prompting a shift to the development of the benchmarking tool in Rust#cite(<rust>).

+The kafka-benchmark tool leverages the `librdkafka`#cite(<librdkafka>) C/C++ library through the `rdkafka`#cite(<rust-rdkafka>) crate#footnote[In the context of Rust programs, libraries and packages are referred to as crates] to interface with Kafka.
+By doing so, it capitalizes on the performance and features provided by librdkafka, while the Rust language ensures correctness and reliability for the benchmarking tool.

+#figure(caption: [Architecture of the Kafka cluster])[
+  #image("/figures/kafka-cluster.excalidraw.svg")
+] <kafka-cluster>

+=== Kafka Custer

+As we can see in @kafka-cluster, the Kafka cluster consists of three nodes for both Kafka and Zookeeper.
+This differs from @postgres-cluster, where we had a main pod and replicas, as neither Kafka nor Zookeeper have a main pod.
+They were initially designed to be a distributed system, so they are inherently distributed.
+There is an internal election process, which determines which node is the leader, which is handled by Zookeeper.

+=== Performance Analysis

+Our analysis will be concerned with the latency and throughput of Kafka.
+We will be measuring the latency and throughput of the Kafka cluster, as well as the latency and throughput of the virtual cluster.
+During the testint, we will be using different numbers of clients, and different message sizes.
+The test parameters are in @kafka-test-parameters.

+#figure(caption: [The test parameters for Kafka])[
+  #table(
+    columns: (auto, auto, auto),
+    inset: 0.5em,
+    [*Producers*],
+    [*Consumers*],
+    [*Message Size*],
+    [$1$],
+    [$1$],
+    [1kB],
+    [$1$],
+    [$5$],
+    [100 byte],
+    [$5$],
+    [$1$],
+    [100 byte],
+  )
+] <kafka-test-parameters>

+Each test will run for $60$ seconds.
+We will repeat each test $5$ times.
+We will be measuring the latency and throughput.
 == Functionality Testing -- CRD coflict <crd-conflict-planning>

 As indicated in the context of @version-conflict-sec, version conflicts may